-Medicinal Cannabis and Cancer
+Cannabis and Cancer Treatment

-- Nausea and vomiting
+- Chemotherapy-induced nausea and vomiting (CINV)

-- Hair loss
+- Cancer-related appetite loss

-Decreases Chronic Pain
+Cancer-Related Chronic Pain

+There is growing evidence to suggest the benefits of CBD and THC for relieving various types of pain, including chronic pain.
 One large review of 28 studies on cannabis and chronic pain led researchers to conclude that “there was moderate-quality evidence to support the use of cannabinoids for the treatment of chronic pain.”

 In a review of 23 randomized controlled trials on cannabinoids and nausea in adults receiving cancer chemotherapy, researchers found that cannabis may be useful for treating chemotherapy-induced nausea and vomiting.